 Minor in Social Work-Gerontology

-Students who apply and complete the Gerontology Minor will
+Students enrolled in the Gerontology Minor will:

 - Build a firm understanding of the aging process, including biological, cognitive, psychological, and social processes that occur across late adulthood.

-- Gain knowledge of the U.S. health care system, with emphasis on health policy affecting older adults.
+- Gain knowledge of the U.S. healthcare system, with emphasis on health policy affecting older adults.

 Students who complete the Gerontology Minor are uniquely positioned for employment opportunities in the aging field after graduation.